kortexa-ai/sheda/CONTRIBUTING.md

-# Contributing to shaderism
+# Contributing to sheda

-If you want to contribute to shaderism, please open an issue or submit a PR.
+If you want to contribute to sheda, please open an issue or submit a PR.

 -------------------
 (c) kortexa.ai 2025